Publication · Conference Paper

 A minimal hardware implementation of a high speed ERT system and a demonstration of its capabilities

-ISPT6 paper on a further-simplified UCT current pulse ERT system — the primary ERT functions compressed onto two double-sided circuit boards, with sub-1 mV noise under lab conditions, demonstrated on a 290 mm bubble column for minerals-flotation applications.
+ISPT6 paper on a further-simplified UCT current pulse ERT system.
+The primary ERT functions are compressed onto two double-sided circuit boards, with sub-1 mV noise under lab conditions, demonstrated on a 290 mm bubble column for minerals-flotation applications.

 Authors